gabriel-sk-williams/adaptive-json-prototype/README.md

-## A web prototype for an urban modeling engine
+## A web prototype for a new urban modeling engine

 Javascript / React / THREE.js